theolivenbaum/resin/README.md

 You can install it in the cloud, distributed onto many machines, each one carrying collections of collections and indices for each (analyzed) key in each collection while running one central postings server.
 Or you can run it on your laptop.

-The main culprit is (the embeddable) [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs).
-With it you can define and then traverse a 64-bit wide vector space containing anything that is willing to be constrained by it.

 One application of such an architecture is a language model framework.
 Another is a string database.
 Here is a non-exhaustive list of features.